ForNeVeR/fornever.me/README.md

 ============================================

 This is the [fornever.me][] site source code.
-It uses ForneverMind — a simple homemade blog engine mainly written in F# programming language.
+It uses ForneverMind — a simple homemade blog engine mainly written in the F# programming language.

 Features
 --------